LAMPEngineer/core-php8.4-app/design_patterns/factory/README.md

     - Our code depends on interfaces, not concrete classes.
     - Easy to swap implementations without changing client code.

-2. Single Responsibility:
+2. Single Responsibility Principle:
     - Object creation logic is centralized in one place.
     - Each class has a single, well-defined purpose.

-3. Open/Closed Principle:
+3. Open-Closed Principle:
     - Easy to add new product types without modifying existing code.
     - Just create new classes and update the factory.